arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 ----------------------------------------------------

-Apart from creating :class:`arbor.recipe` ourselves, we have changed nothing about this simulation compared to :ref:`the previous tutorial <tutorialsinglecell>`.
+Apart from creating :class:`arbor.recipe` ourselves, we have changed nothing about this simulation compared to :ref:`the original tutorial <tutorialsinglecell>`.
 If we create the same analysis of the results we therefore expect the same results.

 .. literalinclude:: ../../python/example/single_cell_recipe.py
    :language: python
-   :lines: 79-
+   :lines: 77-

 Step **(8)** plots the measured potentials during the runtime of the simulation.
 Retrieving the sampled quantities is a little different, these have to be accessed